The 25 Best Appetizers to Bring to a Party, from Crowd-Pleasing Dips to Make-Ahead Snacks

 • Serves: 8

 “This is a riff on Hawaiian pizza, but it’s like a really fancy Hawaiian pizza,” McDowell raves.
 “You could serve them alongside a salad as a meal, but they also make a great appetizer for a cocktail party.”
-Bake them right before leaving the house so they’re warm upon arrival, or briefly reheat them once you get there.
+Bake them right before leaving the house so they’re warm upon arrival, or briefly reheat them once you arrive.

 19. Roasted Mixed Nuts